How to Install PHP, Apache, and MySQL on a Mac Without Using MAMP

 Wrap Up

 In this tutorial, we have configured PHP and Apache.
-Technically, we can run a PHP website already.
-You can test it out by creating a PHP file named phpinfo.php in ~/Sites and put this code phpinfo() in.
-Launch the file in the browser: http://localhost:8888/phpinfo.php.
-It will show information of the current PHP configuration.
+Technically, we can now run a PHP website.
+You can test it by creating a PHP file named phpinfo.php in ~/Sites and adding the following code:

-In the next part of this series, we will show you how to install MySQL and make it all work together.
+In the next part of this series, we will show you how to install MySQL and make everything work together seamlessly.
 So, stay tuned.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail